Tanjim131/Tanjim131.github.io/programming topics/Number Theory/_posts/2020-05-19-extended-euclid.md

 \\[ ax + by = \gcd(a,b) \\]

-From <a href = "/2020-05-19-bezouts-identity"> Bezout's Identity </a>, we know that a solution to this equation exists.
+From [Bezout's Identity](./2020-05-19-bezouts-identity.md), we know that a solution to this equation exists.

 Let, $\gcd(a,b) = g$.
 When, $(a,b) = (g,0)$, the equation has a trivial solution, $(x,y) = (1,0)$.
 We get this value when we follow the computation trail of the normal euclidean algorithm.
 We can then backtrack recursively to get the $(x,y)$ pair for the original $(a,b)$ pair.